jreisinger/docs/data/notes/go/http-servers.md

 }
 ```

-generates only line of information (Go docs calls it response header):
+generates only line of information (Go docs calls it response header) and two headers:

 ```
 < HTTP/1.1 500 Internal Server Error